All The Most Fun Activities to Do with Toddlers before they’re Big Kids!

 - Have spur of the moment dance parties

-My kiddo and her young friends (16-24 months) like to wiggle to music while wearing tutu’s…~Katherine
+My kiddo and her young friends (18 months and 2 year olds) like to wiggle to music while wearing tutu’s…~Katherine

 - Pretend or real cooking